 Some people observe the custom to light the candles and then cover your eyes while saying the blessing.
 This gives you a chance to see the world transformed by the light of the candles when you open your eyes at the end of the blessing.
 Some wave their hands over the candles as if scooping up the holiness of the flames.
 Either way, the physicality of the act can make the moment extra special.
 One does not need to be Jewish to join in the blessings on Shabbat.

-Blessed is the Oneness that makes us holy and commands us to kindle the light of Shabbat.
+Alternative: Blessed is the Oneness Who commands us to kindle the light of Shabbat.

-Once we welcome Shabbat by lighting the candles, it is traditional to offer blessings to those around us who are sharing Shabbat with us.
+Once we welcome Shabbat by lighting the candles, it’s traditional to offer blessings to those around us who are sharing Shabbat with us.
 If you are getting some much needed alone time on Shabbat, take a moment to think of the blessings in your life and enjoy an evening of solitude and relaxation.
 While it is customary to bless children on Shabbat, offering your guests a blessing no matter their age is a lovely ritual.
 This is a traditional Hebrew blessing from the book of Numbers in the Bible, but if it doesn’t speak to you or you aren’t comfortable with Hebrew or with God language, feel free to offer your own special words of blessing to your friends and family.

 If blessing is for children: Y’simkhol Elohim k’Sarah, Rivka, Rakhel, Leah, Ephraim u’Menashe.